To be awarded an associate degree, certificate or career studies certificate, a student must:

 4. Ensure that all course waiver and substitution forms are submitted by his/her faculty advisor to the Admissions and Records office by the appropriate deadline:

 |– For spring semester candidates:

-NOTE: Forms submitted late may be processed for spring semester graduation and students may not be permitted to participate in commencement until the following year.
+*NOTE: Forms submitted late may be processed for summer semester graduation and students may not be permitted to participate in commencement until the following year.

 NOTE: The College reserves the right to graduate students who have completed all requirements for a career studies certificate, certificate, and/or associate degree.